se-edu/learningresources/contents/dotfiles/Dotfiles.md

 In this case, a user is able to type `c` instead of typing out `clear` in order to clear the terminal screen, a very commonly used command.
 Aliases are especially useful for abstracting long commands that are used often.

-##### Functions
+##### Feature: Functions

 Much like aliases, functions allows a user to abstract longer commands into short commands.
-However, there is additional functionality such as being able to pass command line arguments and flags.
+However, there is additional functionality such as being able to pass command line [arguments](https://tecadmin.net/tutorial/bash-scripting/bash-command-arguments/) and [flags](https://stackoverflow.com/questions/192249/how-do-i-parse-command-line-arguments-in-bash).
 This makes the commands more extensible and reuseable for a wide array of functionality.

 The example function `say_hello` below takes in 2 arguments, represented by `$1` and `$2`.
 ```bash